stapak/Astra-v1/SOFTWARE_WORKING.md

 ### Working of User Frame:
 User frame are initialized from specific directories based on the user role.

-	*At the start of software after checking the username and role of the user specific frames are initialized into the
+	* At the start of software after checking the username and role of the user specific frames are initialized into the
+	* All logout function for the respective user are in their respective file logout funciton of the user destroys the frame objects created, later window object and  cursor object are destroyed in the files where backend and frontend are linked.